-Although putting a system in the hands of a single authority strengthens its security, some unique risks may arise.
-In a permissioned blockchain, a group of nodes with malicious intent can plot together and modify the network.
+Although putting a system in the hands of a single authority strengthens its security, some risks may arise.
+In a permissioned blockchain, a group of nodes with malicious intent can theoretically plot together and modify the network.
 L3COS uses three layers of permissions to prevent that.

 Every organization has its tools, platforms and mechanics.
 And the bigger the organization, the more complex its processes are.
 Integrating any new service into its infrastructure can be a challenge — and adopting a permissioned blockchain even more so.
-Nevertheless, the benefits that L3COS offers outweigh the difficulties by a long shot.
+Nevertheless, the benefits that L3COS offers outweigh the difficulties by a long way.

 If the regulator needs to review and approve every permission request before participants can access data, processes may slow down.
-By using the three-level permission system and smart contracts, L3COS allows the main authority, the government, to allocate its regulating powers to respective sublevel participants and to automate common regulatory compliance.
+By using the three-level permission system and smart contracts, L3COS allows the main authority, the government, to allocate its regulating powers to the respective sublevel participants and to automate common regulatory compliance.

 Although the permissioned ledger is regulated, it is still distributed.
-Distribution is a structural term that describes the decentralized architecture, the underlying principle of blockchain.
+Distribution is a structural term that describes the decentralized architecture, or the underlying principle of blockchain.

 Today, most blockchains are used as distributed ledgers to enable cryptocurrencies.
 The permissioned ledger of L3COS can be used as the foundation for central bank digital currencies (CBDC).
-The Bank of England and some other financial authorities are currently reviewing L3COS technology to be used for that purpose.
+The Bank of England and other financial authorities are currently reviewing L3COS technology to be used for that purpose.